Unital operads, monoids, monads, and bar constructions: Appendix: operads as symmetric monoidal categories

 Here $\si_k(\ps,\ph)$ is the permutation of $|(\ps\com\ph)^{-1}(k)|$ elements that converts the natural order of $(\ps\com\ph)^{-1}(k)$ as a subset of $\{1,\cdots,m\}$ to the order obtained by regarding it as the set $\coprod_{\ps(j)=k}\ph^{-1}(j)$ so ordered that all elements of $\ph^{-1}(j)$ precede all elements of $\ph^{-1}(j')$ if $j< j'$ and each set $\ph^{-1}(j)$ has its natural order as a subset of $\{1,\cdots,m\}$. \end{defn}

-We now have two symmetric monoidal category structures on $\bar{\sC}$, namely the structure obtained via the isomorphism with $\tilde{\sC}$ and the structure given as a subcategory of $\hat{\sC}$.
+We now have two symmetric monoidal category structures on $\overline{\sC}$, namely the structure obtained via the isomorphism with the permutative envelope $\overline{\sC}$ and the structure given as a subcategory of $\widehat{\sC}$.
 By combinatorial inspection, these structures agree, giving the following result.

-\begin{prop} The symmetric monoidal envelope of an operad in $\sV$ is a sub symmetric monoidal category of its category of operators. \end{prop}
+\begin{prop} The permutative envelope of an operad in $\sV$ is a sub symmetric monoidal category of its category of operators. \end{prop}